Lucas-mother3/alexis-dm/README.md

 ## License

 This script is licensed under the GNU General Public License Version 3.0, since MIT License is technically not free.

+This is free software, so I can fuck off with companies.